lordotunba/HU-Sample/README.md

 ### Installation steps

-1.Clone the project
+1. Clone the project
-2.Run these commands on your terminal window
+2. Run the commands below on your terminal window
+3. Run the app on your browser http://localhost:8080/

 ```
 sudo npm install
 npm start
 ```
-3. Run the app on your browser http://localhost:8080/